Maggie Smith: Death and reactions

 Memorial sign to Smith at the costume sculpture of McGonagall, at the Warner Bros.
 Studio Tour London – The Making of Harry Potter, 28 September 2024.

-Smith died at the Chelsea and Westminster Hospital in London, on 27 September 2024, aged 89.
+Smith died at the Chelsea and Westminster Hospital in London, on 27 September 2024, at the age of 89.
 King Charles III released a statement: "As the curtain comes down on a national treasure, we join all those around the world in remembering with the fondest admiration and affection her many great performances, and her warmth and wit that shone through both on and off the stage."
 She was praised by the UK's prime minister, Sir Keir Starmer, who likewise described Smith as a "national treasure".

 Figures in the entertainment industry who paid tribute to Smith included her Harry Potter co-star Daniel Radcliffe, who released a statement reading, in part: "I will always consider myself amazingly lucky to have been able to work with her ... the word legend is overused but if it applies to anyone in our industry then it applies to her."
 Another Harry Potter co-star, Emma Watson, released a statement reading, in part: "She was real, honest, funny and self-honouring ...
 Thank you for all of your kindness.
 I'll miss you."
 Her Gosford Park co-star Dame Helen Mirren compared Smith to Queen Elizabeth II, saying: "Like the Queen she has been a part of my life since I was a student and she was an icon even then", adding that "she was one of the greatest actresses of the past century".

-Others who paid tribute to Smith included the Harry Potter author J. K. Rowling; the Downton Abbey creator Julian Fellowes; actors such as Rupert Grint, Bonnie Wright, Hugh Bonneville, Michelle Dockery, Viola Davis, Saoirse Ronan, Kristin Scott Thomas, Harriet Walter, Miriam Margolyes, Mia Farrow and Rob Lowe; and musician Paul McCartney; they had met in the 1960s and had occasionally dined together.
+Others who paid tribute to Smith included Harry Potter author J. K. Rowling and Downton Abbey creator Julian Fellowes and actors such as Viola Davis, Saoirse Ronan, Kristin Scott Thomas, Harriet Walter, Mia Farrow, Rob Lowe, Harry Potter co-stars Rupert Grint, Bonnie Wright and Miriam Margoyles, Downton Abbey co-stars Hugh Bonneville and Michelle Dockery and Sister Act co-star Whoopi Goldberg as well as musician Paul McCartney, who had met Smith in the 1960s, and the two occasionally dined together.
 Julie Andrews referred to Smith as a "dear friend"; Smith had attended her first wedding to Tony Walton.

-On 1 October theatres across the West End of London dimmed their lights for two minutes to mark Smith's death.
+On 1 October, theatres across the West End of London dimmed their lights for two minutes to mark Smith's death.
 It was announced that the lights would be dimmed across Broadway theatres as well in honour of her memory.
 Her funeral took place in a private service on 4 November at Mortlake Crematorium in Richmond, south west London.